 If the patterned non-skid on your production-built fiberglass boat needs repair, you may be interested to know that flexible molds are available for making professional-looking repairs.
 Continue reading →

-What started out to be a relatively easy job of replacing the motor mounts and cutlass bearing on my 1983 Nelson/Marek 36 turned into building a complete new rudder.
+What started out to be a relatively easy job of replacing the motor mounts and cutlass bearing on my 1983 Nelson/Marek 36 turned into building a completely new rudder.
 Once I removed the rudder, I had planned on fairing and applying a WEST SYSTEM® Epoxy with 422 Barrier Coat Additive. barrier coat.
 However, upon closer inspection, I noticed that the rudder appeared to be bent.
 At one of our Saginaw Bay Community Sailing Continue reading →

 Many of our readers who are familiar with WEST SYSTEM® Epoxy products for building and repair already know the benefits of fastener bonding techniques.
 WEST SYSTEM Epoxy has been used in other industries for many years as well, and these folks apply knowledge and techniques developed in the marine and aerospace industries in their work.
 A good example is the sign industry, a huge industry in the U.S. with companies ranging from mom & pop garage operations to multimillion-dollar corporations.
 Continue reading →